 Although there are countless safety measures a trucker can take to avoid a collision, these tips are particularly effective for preventing most types of accidents:

-- And turn on your headlights when driving at dusk or dawn, at night or in adverse weather.
+- Turn on your headlights when driving at dusk or dawn, at night, or in adverse weather

 to find a Morris Bart office near you.